Here are some of commonly asked tempeh questions.

 Yes, our tempeh products are all vegan.
 We have been a vegan food manufacturer for almost 30 years.

-Does Turtle Island Foods tempeh contain a lot of sodium?
+Does The Tofurky Company tempeh contain a lot of sodium?

 No, our “cake” tempeh is very low in sodium – it has between 0mg to 13mg of sodium per 3 oz. serving, depending upon the flavor.
-Our “cake” tempeh' is available in three flavors, organic soy, organic five-grain and spicy veggie.
+Our “cake” tempeh' is available in two flavors, organic soy and organic five-grain.
 This low sodium product is easy to cook with and takes a marinade very well.

 Does your tempeh contain peanuts?